nixworks/public/news/2013/01/9/index.md

 ##### SeaStreak
 ### [A SeaStreak ferry travelling to Lower Manhattan, New York City, crashes into the dock, injuring 85 people. ](/news/2013/01/9/a-seastreak-ferry-travelling-to-lower-manhattan-new-york-city-crashes-into-the-dock-injuring-85-people.md)
-_Context: SeaStreak, ferry, New York City, Lower Manhattan_
+_Context: SeaStreak, Lower Manhattan, ferry, New York City_

 ##### United Kingdom
 ### [Retired British businessman Christopher Tappin is sentenced to 33 months in prison by a U.S. court after pleading guilty to selling weapon parts to Iran. ](/news/2013/01/9/retired-british-businessman-christopher-tappin-is-sentenced-to-33-months-in-prison-by-a-u-s-court-after-pleading-guilty-to-selling-weapon-p.md)